alex-miller-0/grupy/README.md

 ##Using grupy:

-1) Write a file named grupy.in with the following text flags and place it in the parent directory shown above:
+####1) Write a file named grupy.in with the following text flags and place it in the parent
+directory shown above:

 a) **DIRS:** names of folders containing calculations with spaces between the names

-e.g.) DIRS 1.00 0.99 1.01

 Note: the format must be equilibrium then smaller then larger volume.
 The names must be separated by spaces only.